Have you ever wished that you could win every Boatyard negotiation?

-Whether it is a boatyard trade interview, appointment with a new client or winning over a big boat repair contract, you can by becoming ridiculously prepared.
+Whether it is a boatyard trade interview, appointment with a new client or winning over a big boat repair contract, you can by becoming highly prepared.

-When we listen to yacht owners share their experiences of dealing with Boatyards, the dialogue invariably pivots to the unpredictability of pricing or cost.
+When we listen to yacht owners share their experiences on their dealings with a Boatyard, the dialogue invariably pivots to the unpredictability of pricing or cost.
 It is not uncommon to hear people say, “I’ll take any price the Boatyard gives me, and to be prepared for the final cost, is to have that total multiplied by three.”

 Understanding that, we are certain that the marine service center aims to please, and strives for returning customers.
 There are heaps of reasons why they will not succeed.
 The most common reason of customer disaffection at the boatyard is the unpredictability of cost.